-In your mind's eye imagine a world without shadow, a world that appears flat and two dimensional, there is colour but that is the only way to distinguish one thing form another.
-Next imagine a world without boundaries, where one thing blends into another; where you end and where begins the ground or chair you are sitting on is not defined.
-You are all one.
+In your mind's eye imagine a world that appears flat and two dimensional, there is a great variety of colour, but that is the only way to distinguish one thing from another.
+Imagine a world without boundaries, where one thing blends into another; where you end and where the ground or chair you are sitting on begins is not defined.
+See the colours begin to run into each other.
+At first the scene resembles a painted picture that has been ruined with water but gradually, as the colours bleed and mingle, a white light is created - a searing, almost blinding brightness.
+Everything is one.
 One great web of energy.